Transportation & Urban Infrastructure Studies (TUIS)

 Bachelor of Science (B.S.), Transportation Systems Engineering

-All students pursuing the B.S. in Transportation Systems Engineering (TSE) are required to earn a minimum of 120 academic credit hours of course work, which includes 42 credits in general education, 2 credits in University requirements, an additional 22 credits in mathematics and science, and 54 credits in core transportation requirements, including 9 credits of approved technical electives to strengthen a particular area of concentration (e.g., traffic engineering, rail transportation, infrastructure asset management, travel demand modeling and network planning, logistics, etc.), and 6 credits in approved general engineering courses (e.g., engineering mechanics, thermodynamics, etc.).
+All students pursuing the B.S. in Transportation Systems Engineering (TSE) are required to earn a minimum of 120 academic credit hours of course work which includes 42 credits in general education, 2 credits in University requirements, an additional 22 credits in mathematics and science, and 54 credits in core transportation requirements, including 9 credits of approved technical electives to strengthen a particular area of interest (e.g., traffic engineering, intelligent transportation systems, infrastructure asset management, travel demand modeling and network planning, logistics, etc.), and 6 credits in approved general engineering courses (e.g., engineering mechanics, thermodynamics, etc.).
+Additionally, students may elect to enroll in the Rail Transportation Engineering Track.
+The track requires 12 credit hours of rail-related courses.

-The Transportation Systems Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.ABET.org.
+The Transportation Systems Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, under the commission’s General Criteria with no applicable program criteria.

 Contact Information